 The next step is to identify an established non-profit organization that could serve as a community land trust.
-On June 6, 2018 the City Commission authorized City staff to work with the County to issue a request for qualifications (RFQ) to identify local organizations that are interested and have the capacity to serve as a community land trust.
-The County Commission is anticipated to take the same action on June 19, 2018 during its Board meeting.
+County and City staff have been in discussions on developing a request for qualifications (RFQ) to identify local organizations that are interested and have the capacity to serve as a community land trust.
 In recognition of the County and HFA's partnership in the cooperation in the sale and lease of County-owned land deemed suitable affordable housing, County staff suggested and the City has expressed interest in moving forward in the process of a RFQ as a tri-party effort of the County, City, and HFA.
 In this model the three parties would work in conjunction in identifying and evaluating a non-profit organization to serve as a community land trust as well as define the roles and scope of each partner.
 Additionally, a tri-party effort would align with another recommendation of the Workgroup which is to explore opportunities for the County, City, and HFA to partner collectively in addressing affordable housing needs.